Making Exercise Healthy Medicine

 Here is What To Do

-A posture expert has convinced me to take this "What To Do" section of this page down - they make thousands $ a WEEK by having patients come to them over and over for repeated treatments for weeks and weeks of posture exercises with fancy names, when I show people in one session the real needed info.
+A posture expert has convinced me to take this "What To Do" section of this page down - they make thousands of dollars a WEEK by having patients come to them over and over for repeated treatments for weeks and weeks of posture exercises with fancy names, when I show people in one session the real needed direct science and practice.

 In print edition, Kindle AND eBook tells all you need to fix it all yourself.